Kenya at the Cricket World Cup: 2003 World Cup

 The 2003 Cricket World Cup was to be Kenya's finest moment in international cricket to date.
 The tournament was to be held in South Africa, with Kenya hosting their two matches against Sri Lanka and New Zealand.

-Group stage

 The tournament started with a defeat to South Africa, but Kenya bounced back with a four wicket win over Canada in Cape Town.
 New Zealand forfeited their match against Kenya in Nairobi due to safety concerns, but Sri Lanka did visit Nairobi and lost by 53 runs.
 The tournament continued, back in South Africa, with a win over Bangladesh and a defeat to the West Indies.
 Kenya had done enough to qualify for the Super Six stage, becoming the first non-test nation to progress beyond the first round of the World Cup.

+In the Super Six stage, they lost to India and Australia, but beat Zimbabwe by seven wickets, qualifying for the semi-final.

+The fairytale ended for the Kenyan team, the only non-Test-playing nation to ever make a World Cup semi-final.
+Sachin Tendulkar (83 from 101 balls, 5 fours, 1 six) and Sourav Ganguly (111 from 114 balls, 5 fours, 5 sixes), batted the Kenyans out of the game as India careered to a total of 270 (4 wickets, 50 overs).
+Under the Durban lights, the potent Indian seam attack of Zaheer Khan (3/14 in 9.2 overs), the experienced Javagal Srinath (1/11 in 7 overs) and Ashish Nehra (2/11 in 5 overs) careered through the Kenyan top order.
+Kenya were bowled out for 179 (all out, 46.2 overs), with only Steve Tikolo (56 from 83 balls, 5 fours, 2 sixes) putting up any significant resistance.